 i.
-A principal applicant who does not hold a valid NRF rating ii.
-Scientific merit and quality of the research proposal.
+A valid NRF Y-rating of the principal applicant;

+ii.
+Scientific merit and quality of the research proposal

-Although the funding instrument ostensibly has a broad and non-directed theme and structure, funding will be prioritized to the top scoring applications within each broad field/discipline that are not supported through other NRF funding instruments, such as African Origin Platforms (Palaeosciences), the Global Change Grand Challenge, the South African National Antarctic Programme, and Marine research, among others.
+Although the funding instrument ostensibly has a broad and non-directed theme and structure, funding will be prioritised to the top scoring applications within each broad field/discipline that are not supported through other NRF funding instruments, such as African Origin Platforms (Palaeosciences), Global Change Grand Challenge, South African National Antarctic Programme, and Marine research, among others.
 The emphasis will be on basic and as appropriate, applied research in disciplinary fields, and will allow for multidisciplinary and transdisciplinary enquiry along the basic-applied research continuum.

-Other than in the case of dedicated or ring-fenced funding that support identified fields, disciplines and funding instruments, the NRF through the CSUR does not guide the direction of research of the applicants.
+Other than in the case of dedicated or ring-fenced funding that supports identified fields, disciplines and funding instruments, the NRF through the Research Development Grants for Y-Rated Researchers does not guide the direction of research of the applicants.
 However, research informed by the national priorities would be of particular interest in the context of contributing to wider system objectives.